 Indofood's score of 0 is lower than 93% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Indofood reported direct emissions of approximately 1,320,000 kg CO2e from estate peat emissions, 280,000 kg CO2e from mill methane (POME), 170,000 kg CO2e from N2O fertiliser emissions, and 1,620,000 kg CO2e per tonne of palm product.
-This reflects a slight increase in peat emissions from 1,290,000 kg CO2e in 2022, while other categories remained consistent.
-Indofood has set reduction targets aimed at improving energy efficiency in its operations.
-By 2018, the company aimed to reduce energy consumption in palm oil mills and refineries by 5% and 3%, respectively, from a 2016 baseline.
+This reflects a slight increase in peat emissions from 2022, where emissions were about 1,290,000 kg CO2e.
+The company has set reduction targets aimed at decreasing energy consumption in palm oil mills and refineries by 5% and 3%, respectively, by 2018, using 2016 as a baseline.
 These targets are classified under Scope 1 and Scope 2 emissions.
-The company has not disclosed any Scope 3 emissions data, nor does it appear to have cascaded any emissions data from a parent or related organization.
-Indofood's commitment to reducing its carbon footprint aligns with industry standards, focusing on direct emissions from its operations.
+Indofood's emissions data is not cascaded from any parent company, indicating that the figures are independently reported.
+The company has not disclosed any Scope 3 emissions data.
+Overall, Indofood is actively working towards reducing its carbon footprint through energy efficiency initiatives in its operations.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.